apascualgarcia/apascualgarcia.github.io/_pages/Publications.md

 ## Proceedings and other publications

-* Pérez-Escudero, A., **Pascual-García, A.**, Polavieja, G., Durán-Trío, L., Arganda-Carreras, S. Esta plataforma ayuda a la comunidad científica y médica a luchar contra la COVID-19 (2020) _The Conversation_ (In press)

 * **Pascual-García, A.** and Bastolla, U. The architecture of mutualistic networks does influence structural stability.
 (2017) _Self-Journals of Science_ [**582**](http://sjscience.org/article?id=582)